orvice/obsidian-mcp/README.md

 - Provides tools and prompts functionality
 - Supports both stdio and SSE server modes

+## Prerequisites

+This MCP server requires the [Obsidian Local REST API plugin](https://github.com/coddingtonbear/obsidian-local-rest-api) to be installed and enabled in Obsidian.
+This plugin provides a secure HTTPS interface that allows external tools to interact with your Obsidian notes through a REST API.

 ## Installation

 ### Using go install